janeyalex/Etch-A-Sketch/README.md

 from the confetti guided project and modified so that it would inherit from a class in this project.
 All code used to make the actual etch-a-sketch was written by me.

-# Grade Justification
-I believe I should earn an A- on this project.
-I realize I am missing the testing file, but every other requirement was fulfilled.
-The program is user-friendly, nicely designed and has good functionality and my demo video demonstrates my project well!